How To Grow A Thick Full Beard

 Best-Beard-Styles-for-face-shape-infographic.png

-A quick note: If you are completely bald, or very overweight, avoid longer beard styles.
+A quick note if you are completely bald: avoid longer beard styles.
 If you’re bald and you grow a full beard, you’ll be perceived as overly dominant and masculine.
 This is known as the “biker” look.
 For most men, it would be best to avoid this.
 Here are some notes on how to look more attractive as a bald man.

 Lastly, keep in mind that the more natural (messier) you leave your beard, the more well kept your hair should be.
 The contrast between a well groomed hairstyle and a natural beard is fine and even cool.
 Having messy looking hair all over your face is not.